Nikola Co. (NASDAQ:NKLA) CEO Mark A. Russell Sells 75,000 Shares

 Nikola Co.
-(NASDAQ:NKLA – Get Rating) CEO Mark A. Russell sold 75,000 shares of the company’s stock in a transaction that occurred on Monday, October 3rd.
-The stock was sold at an average price of $3.53, for a total transaction of $264,750.00.
-Following the completion of the transaction, the chief executive officer now owns 2,812,346 shares in the company, valued at $9,927,581.38.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+(NASDAQ:NKLA – Get Rating) CEO Mark A. Russell sold 75,000 shares of the business’s stock in a transaction dated Wednesday, October 5th.
+The stock was sold at an average price of $3.68, for a total transaction of $276,000.00.
+Following the completion of the sale, the chief executive officer now owns 2,812,346 shares in the company, valued at $10,349,433.28.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.

 Nikola Stock Performance

 Nikola (NASDAQ:NKLA – Get Rating) last released its quarterly earnings data on Thursday, August 4th.
-The company reported ($0.41) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.45) by $0.04.
-The company had revenue of $18.10 million for the quarter, compared to analysts’ expectations of $16.58 million.
-The business’s revenue for the quarter was up 1710.0% compared to the same quarter last year.
-During the same period last year, the company posted ($0.36) EPS.
-Equities research analysts predict that Nikola Co. will post -1.89 earnings per share for the current year.
+The company reported ($0.41) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.45) by $0.04.
+The company had revenue of $18.10 million during the quarter, compared to analysts’ expectations of $16.58 million.
+Nikola’s quarterly revenue was up 1710.0% on a year-over-year basis.
+During the same period last year, the firm earned ($0.36) earnings per share.
+Research analysts predict that Nikola Co. will post -1.89 EPS for the current year.

-Several analysts have issued reports on NKLA shares.
-Deutsche Bank Aktiengesellschaft upped their target price on Nikola from $7.00 to $8.00 in a research note on Friday, August 5th.
-Evercore ISI set a $10.00 target price on Nikola in a research note on Monday, June 20th.
-BTIG Research raised Nikola from a “neutral” rating to a “buy” rating and set a $12.00 target price for the company in a research note on Wednesday, September 14th.
-Finally, Cowen cut their target price on Nikola to $12.50 in a research note on Tuesday, August 9th.
-Five research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, Nikola has an average rating of “Hold” and an average target price of $10.83.
+A number of analysts have recently weighed in on the stock.
+BTIG Research upgraded shares of Nikola from a “neutral” rating to a “buy” rating and set a $12.00 target price on the stock in a report on Wednesday, September 14th.
+Deutsche Bank Aktiengesellschaft boosted their target price on shares of Nikola from $7.00 to $8.00 in a report on Friday, August 5th.
+Cowen cut their price target on shares of Nikola to $12.50 in a report on Tuesday, August 9th.
+Finally, Evercore ISI set a $10.00 price target on shares of Nikola in a report on Monday, June 20th.
+Five analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
+According to MarketBeat, the company presently has a consensus rating of “Hold” and a consensus target price of $10.83.

 Nikola Corporation operates as a technology innovator and integrator that works to develop energy and transportation solutions.
 It operates through two business units, Truck and Energy.
 The Truck business unit develops and commercializes battery hydrogen-electric and battery-electric semi-trucks to the trucking sector.